These FAQs come under a few headings:

 When does levy apply?
 What if the stay is cancelled?

-Levy would apply when the party enters the accommodation.
+Levy would apply at the end of the stay.
 If stay cancelled levy would need to be refunded.

 What is the levy going to be spent on?